baileycmiller/blog/_posts/2017-04-21-the-7-stages-of-lexapro.md

 ## Acceptance

 Everyone has their own crazy, but some crazies are more mainstream than others.
 Mental illness is no joke.
 It enters your life demanding your undivided attention.
 It’s so common that it’s starting to feel like the new hotness.
-Whether you suffer from depression, anxiety, OCD, bipolar disorder, PTSD, or some other concoction of disorders, you may someday reach a point where you’re ready to open the door to the promise of a better life that medication advertises.
 We mentally ill folk all have our reasons for wanting to go medicated.
 Find your muse!

 ## The Doctor’s Appointment

 You’ve written down your symptoms on a folded napkin.
 You’ve spent hours on WebMD even though your friends tell you that you should block it from your web browser.
 Your doctor-induced panic skyrockets as you sit in the waiting room, most likely filling out insurance papers incorrectly.
 The doctor calls you in.
 “Have you tried eating a well-balanced diet and exercising?”
 Five minutes later he sends you out the door with a prescription in exchange for your folded napkin.
 All fixed!

-The “Do I really need to take this?
-Maybe I just have in inner ear infection” Stage
+# The “Do I really need to take this?
+Maybe I just have an inner ear infection” Stage

 You didn’t have this one?
 Oh okay, nevermind.